gdejohn/procrastination/README.md

 Applying imperative idioms to sequences is ugly and error prone; recursive data types call for recursive algorithms.
-Unfortunately, Java isn't very recursion friendly: deep call stacks quickly run afoul of stack overflow errors, and tail recursion doesn't help because there's no tail-call elimination.
+Unfortunately, Java isn't very recursion friendly: deep call stacks quickly run afoul of stack overflow errors, and tail recursion doesn't help because tail calls aren't eliminated.
 This isn't a problem for lazy operations like [`Sequence.map(Function)`][map], but whenever a potentially large number of elements must be eagerly traversed, as in [`Sequence.filter(Predicate)`][filter], stack overflow is waiting to pounce.
 Enter trampolines.